 Photos in the Alice store are strictly forbidden, but if you want to get an idea of what the fashion is like, check out their online store at Alice and the Pirates.
 Apparently it's very popular in Japan.

-The Cherry Blossom Festival this year has a fashion show based on this style on April 21, 2018, from 12:30 to 1:30 on the Sakura 360 stage.
+The Cherry Blossom Festival last year had a fashion show based on this style on the Sakura 360 stage.
 The 2019 festival schedule isn't out yet.

 There are so many restaurants for enjoying ramen, sushi, udon, and more, it's hard to choose!
 I've just listed a few of my favorites.
 Most of the eating establishments here are Japanese, with a few Korean ones as well.